eco4cast/unconf2023GroundBeetles/tutorials/ESA2024/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

         runs
     -   Temperature + Precipitation

+Here, we use CMIP6 data climate drivers as both training and forecasting data for simplicity and the ability to generate forecasts further into the future compared to other target data with shorter data latencies.

-At the end of this tutorial, we will compare the perfomance of our best regression model against the two null models.
+At the end of this tutorial, we will compare the performance of our best regression model against the two null models.

 ### 3.5.1 Forecast beetle abundance: null models

 Here, we fit our two null models to the training data and then create forecasts for 2022-2024.
-Note that we are using a `log(x + 1)` transform (using the `log1p()` function) for the abundance data in all of hour models.
+Note that we are using a `log(x + 1)` transform (using the `log1p()` function) for the abundance data in all of our models.
 This is a common transform for abundance data for communities, which are typically log-normal, but with zeros.
 We are keeping the model simple for this example, but you could substitute generalized linear